a handy collection of useful information

 Some documents, such as your rabies vaccination, visa and insurance can be sent to us as you get them but please make sure to send as much of the documentation required as you can in order to secure your place.
 Additionally, all documents will be required in a timely manner prior to your departure as they are required for us to allow you to participate in the project.

-What vaccinations beside the rabies vaccination are required?
+What vaccinations beside the rabies and tetanus vaccination are required?

 The vaccinations you need may vary from country to country where a Mission Rabies project is based, so please make sure to contact your physician or the nearest travel clinic to learn more about the vaccinations you need.